Afghanistan national badminton team: History

 The Afghanistan badminton team was formed in 1974.
 The team, along with the Badminton Federation of Afghanistan were dissolved for a brief period of time during the Afghan War but were later revived in 2002.
 The national team have had trouble in competing international tournaments as the team lacked equipment and funding from the National Olympic Committee of the Islamic Republic of Afghanistan.

 Men's team

 Afghanistan first competed in the 2016 South Asian Games.
 The team were drawn into Group A with India, Bangladesh and Maldives.
 The team lost all of their matches and were eliminated in the group stage.

 Women's team

-The Afghani women's team first competed in the 2016 South Asian Games.
+The Afghani women's team competed in the 2016 South Asian Games.
 They were drawn into Group A with India and Nepal.
-The team failed to qualify for the knockout stage after losing 0–3 to India and Nepal in the group stage.
+The team failed to qualify for the knockout stage after losing 3–0 to India and Nepal in the group stage.